 In United States, 36.2% of adults are obese as of 2016.
 In Australia, that number is 29.0% of people as of 2016.

-United States has a GDP per capita of $57,300, while in Australia, the GDP per capita is $48,800.
+United States has a GDP per capita of $59,800 as of 2017, while in Australia, the GDP per capita is $50,400 as of 2017.

-In United States, citizens pay a top marginal tax rate (the highest tax rate you can pay) of 39.6%.
-In Australia, the top marginal tax rate is 45%.
+United States has a top tax rate of 39.6% as of 2016.
+In Australia, the top tax rate is 45.0% as of 2016.

 United States has a total of 19,924 km of coastline.
 In Australia, that number is 25,760 km.